Kamaboko Vs Naruto: What Are These Japanese Fish Cakes?

 In Japanese cuisine, fish cakes are added to ramen, soba noodles, salads, and soups.
 Each fish cake type is tailored to match whatever dish it’s used for (usually ramen or soba noodles).

+There’s a wide variety in different shapes, colors, and flavors.
 But what they all have in common is the mild umami (savory) fishy taste and the unique appearance.

-Kamaboko is a versatile dish because it has a particularly strong fish flavor, adding a lot of umami taste to any dish.
+Kamaboko is a versatile dish because it has a particularly strong fish flavor, adding a lot of umami to any dish.

 The fish cake has an outer light pink layer and is sliced into small semi-circular pieces.
-It’s quite a chewy food, but it has a soft texture.
+It’s quite a chewy food, but has a soft texture.

-Narutomaki: What is it?
+Narutomaki: what is it?

-Narutomaki, or Naruto, is a popular type of Kamaboko, mostly used as the fish cake topping in ramen dishes.
+Narutomaki, or naruto, is a popular type of kamaboko, mostly used as the fish cake topping in ramen dishes.

 It looks like a slice of white and pink swirly flat cake, and it’s usually placed on top of the noodles as a topping or garnish.